 The Effective Teacher Profile (ETP) illustrates effective interactions:

-Tātaiako – cultural competences for teachers of Māori learners
+Tātaiako – cultural competencies for teachers of Māori learners

 Culturally responsive teaching and learning pedagogy is realised when: